Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ICV (64 bits):
 : 64-bit Integrity Check Vector(AES key wrap integrity).
+  This field is used to detect if the keys were unwrapped properly.
+  If the KEK in hand is invalid, validation fails and unwrapped keys are discarded.

-xSEK (variable length):
+xSEK (variable width):
 : This field identifies an odd or even SEK.
+If only one key is present, the bit set in the KK field tells which SEK is provided.
-If both keys are present, then this field is eSEK (even key) and the next one is the odd key.
+  If both keys are present, then this field is eSEK (even key) and it is followed by odd key oSEK.
-  The length of this field is calculated by KLen * 4 * 8.
+  The length of this field is calculated as KLen * 4 * 8.

-oSEK (variable length):
+oSEK (variable width):
-: This field is present only when the message carries the two SEKs.
+: This field with the odd key is present only when the message carries the two SEKs (identified by he KK field).

 ### Keep-Alive {#ctrl-pkt-keepalive}